evhub/coconut/DOCS.md

 ```
 icoconut
 ```
-Alternatively, you can run `%load_ext coconut.icoconut` to change an IPython session into an ICoconut session.
+Alternatively, you can run `%load_ext coconut.ipython` to change an IPython session into an ICoconut session.

 #### Type Checking